KiattiphumSuw/Portfolio/README.md

 Python for Data Science and Machine Learning Bootcamp - Udemy <br>

 # Contributions
-Technical Member - Google Developer Student Club <br>
+### Technical Member - Google Developer Student Club <br>
-Promote Microsoft Learn to students and faculty at my university.
-Organize and lead events and workshops on Microsoft technologies Mentor and support other student ambassadors.
-Represent Microsoft at local and regional events.
+Served as a teaching assistant (TA) for Python programming lectures, assisting in grasping foundational and advanced Python concepts.
+Also I collaborated with lead instructors to create Python teaching materials, projects, and coding challenges to enhance student learning.
 <br>
-Blog Writing - Medium <br>
+### Blog Writing - Medium <br>
+I Review course material, exercises, and project components to help readers make informed decisions about their learning journey.
-I have published 2 blogs posts on Medium about “Review Google Data Analytics Professional Certificate”, “Review of Data Engineering Bootcamp — Skooldio by scholarship students”.
+There are 2 blogs posts on Medium about “Review Google Data Analytics Professional Certificate”, “Review of Data Engineering Bootcamp — Skooldio by scholarship students”.
 <br>
 # Contact
 Email : kiattiphum.intern@gmail.com <br>